 - 1. In the Satellite web UI, navigate to Hosts > Create Host. - 2.
 In the Name field, enter a name for the host. - 3.
-From the Host Group list, you can select a host group to populate most of the new host's fields. - 4.
-From the Deploy on list, select the EC2 connection. - 5.
-From the Compute Profile list, select a profile to use to automatically populate virtual machine-based settings. - Click the Interface tab, and then click Edit on the host's interface, and verify that the fields are populated with values.
-Leave the Mac Address field blank.
-Satellite Server automatically selects and IP address and the Managed, Primary, and Provision options for the first interface on the host. - 7.
-Click the Operating System tab and confirm that all fields are populated with values. - 8.
-Click the Virtual Machine tab and confirm that all fields are populated with values. - 9.
+Optional: Click the Organization tab and change the organization context to match your requirement. - 4.
+Optional: Click the Location tab and change the location context to match your requirement. - 5.
+From the Host Group list, select a host group that you want to assign your host to.
+That host group will populate the form. - 6.
+From the Deploy on list, select the EC2 connection. - 7.
+From the Compute Profile list, select a profile to use to automatically populate virtual machine-based settings. - 8.
+Click the Interfaces tab, and on the interface of the host, click Edit.

+- 9. Verify that the fields are populated with values.
+Note in particular: - Satellite automatically assigns an IP address for the new host. - Ensure that the MAC address field is blank.
+EC2 assigns a MAC address to the host during provisioning. - The Name from the Host tab becomes the DNS name. - Ensure that Satellite automatically selects the Managed, Primary, and Provision options for the first interface on the host.
+If not, select them. - 10.
+Click OK to save.
+To add another interface, click Add Interface.
+You can select only one interface for Provision and Primary. - 11.
+Click the Operating System tab and confirm that all fields are populated with values. - 12.
+Click the Virtual Machine tab and confirm that all fields are populated with values. - 13.
 Click the Parameters tab, and ensure that a parameter exists that provides an activation key.
-If not, add an activation key. - 10.
+If not, add an activation key. - 14.
 Click Submit to save your changes.